richelbilderbeek/music/Liefdeskapitein.md

 Liefdeskapitein
 Lyrics by Richel Bilderbeek
 Melody from 'Liefdeskapitein' by K3

+Dm Gm C  F
+A  Dm A  Dm

 Ga je mee?
 We varen op de zee
 In een rubberbootje met z'n twee